 There were many Tendon specialty restaurants that opened in the last 3 years or so, though many have also closed or started diversifying to offer other types of donburi.

-With the opening of Tempura Tendon Tenya from Japan (you may have tried it at Asakusa, Tokyo) at Orchard Central on the 15th of October, Tendon may find some attention and love again.
+With the arrival of Tempura Tendon Tenya from Japan (you may have tried it at Asakusa, Tokyo) at Orchard Central, Tendon may find some attention and love again.
 Here are 9 Tempura Donburi Specialty Restaurants In Singapore:

 Eat At 7, 3 Temasek Boulevard #03-311 Suntec City Mall Singapore 038983